elonden/lst-tips/docs/index.md

 If/when you have any comments/requests please submit them via my contact form on my [website](https://erwinvanlonden.net/contact-me/)

-Another way is sending an email to `lst at erwinvanlonden dot net`.
+Another way is sending an email to `erwin at erwinvanlonden dot net`.

 ---